My Inaugural Kayak Trip with Talaysay Tours

 Approaching the Ancestral Forest Garden

 We had to be very careful not to disturb the large bed of oysters that had built a city of skyscrapers in the intertidal zone as we pulled our kayaks up along the beach.
 The shoreline was full of lush beds of silverweed, tall grasses, and the fluffiest yarrow plants I had ever seen.
+As I gazed across the beach to the forest beyond I tried to imagine how fruitful these gardens must have been generations ago with all the care that was so generously given by shíshálh ancestors who stewarded these sacred places.

 I could hear the excitement in Trent’s voice as he regaled our group with stories of the many plants, trees, and their superpowers they so readily shared with their caregivers in the form of medicine.